 - You feel quite comfortable blazing through rush hour traffic on your sport bike with obnoxiously loud pipes and -being the self-righteous prick that you are- you really couldn’t give a shit how many old ladies or tech nerds you scare.
 Thanks for the bad rep, dooosh!

 - Your cruiser is too wide to fit between cars so you make effective sonic use of all 88 cubic inches until the seas part.
 See above, DB.

-- You never learned to balance going slow but you still want to get in between cars so you do your best Fred Flintstone impersonation, wearing the soles of your shoes out in the process.
+- You never learned to balance going slow but you still want to get in between cars so you do your best Fred Flintstone impersonation, wearing out the soles of your shoes faster than your brake pads in the process.
 So sad.
 Seriously, take another class.

 - You don’t bother to signal “thanks” of some sort when cars clearly move aside to let you by.
 No wave, no peace sign, nothing.
 C’mon dude, here’s a car that IS paying attention.
 Return the courtesy, be a good ambassador of motorcycling and stop treating cars like adversaries.
-Yes, I also think that car folks are generally less aware and less skilled than most of us but there’s no need to punish them aggressively or passively.
+Yes, we agree that car folks are generally less aware and less skilled than most riders but there’s no need to punish them aggressively or passively.
 Ride your ride, be nice, show your appreciation when they move over.